Case Study · AutoScout24 · Search & Discovery

 A staged reset, not one clean launch

-This initiative moved through different levels of proof by platform, so the case study works best as one programme with uneven evidence rather than one uniform redesign story.
+This initiative moved through different levels of proof by platform, so the case study works best as one programme around intent expression and filter discovery rather than one uniform redesign story.

 A weaker app direction forced the reset. iOS became the first clear validation point, Android moved through research and validation, and web launched later as a narrower baseline.